-As a medical nonprofit, IFOPA is very budget-conscious.
-They could not afford a costly translation tool or human interpreters.
-They needed a solution that was affordable, easy to set up and use, and provided accurate audio and written translation in numerous languages.
+IFOPA hosts a range of virtual sessions each year, including its Annual FOP Family Gatherings, which draw 450 to 500 participants, along with Ongoing Education Programs and smaller Family Welcome Calls of roughly 5 to 15 people.
+As a nonprofit, IFOPA could not afford a costly translation tool or human interpreters, so it needed a solution that was affordable, easy to set up and use, and able to provide accurate audio and written translation in many languages.

-Thanks to Wordly, IFOPA now offers live translation and captions in dozens of languages, significantly expanding accessibility.
-Attendees can easily select their preferred language and view translated audio or captions in real time, both on desktop and mobile devices.
-So far, IFOPA has utilized 17 of these language variations, including Chinese, Dutch, English, French, German, Hebrew, Italian, Polish, Portuguese, Spanish, Swedish, Tamil, and Turkish.
+With Wordly, IFOPA delivers live translation and captions in dozens of languages across everything from its largest Family Gatherings to one-on-one support calls.
+Attendees select their preferred language and view translated audio or captions in real time on desktop or mobile.
+So far IFOPA has used 17 languages, including Chinese, Dutch, English, French, German, Hebrew, Italian, Polish, Portuguese, Spanish, Swedish, Tamil, and Turkish.

 "The ease of use, affordable pricing, and opportunity Wordly offers is unparalleled and greatly appreciated by our small nonprofit." – Hope Newport, Family Services Manager, IFOPA